lvillasen/RedPitaya-Hello-World/README.md

 - Add the constraint *Hello-World.xdc* and verilog *counter.c*  files from the repository.

-- Create a new Block Design according to the block shown in the Fig. 1.
+- Create a new Block Design according to the block shown in Block_Design.png.
 Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options.
 Add Module counter.v from the menu.
+Add a Binary Counter from thr *Add IP* menu.
+Add a port called led_o  with components from 7 down to 0.

 - In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'